dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 .. note:: On Dockstore, a one-task WDL with an associated Docker image can be registered as a WDL Tool.
 However, unlike CWL, WDL does not directly have the concept of a Tool built into it, instead, "WDL Tools" are a Dockstore-only concept which exists for legacy reasons.
 We are gradually moving away from WDL Tools and encourage people to register their WDLs, whether they be single-task or not, as workflows.
 WDL workflows can use Docker images, as will be seen in this tutorial.

-Again, we provide an example from the
+We provide an example from the
 `wdl-bamstats <https://github.com/dockstore/wdl-bamstats/blob/main/Dockstore.wdl>`__
 repository: